Excel-DNA/docs.excel-dna.net/index.md

 The [Excel-DNA NuGet Package](https://www.nuget.org/packages/ExcelDna.AddIn/) installs the required files and configures your project to build an Excel-DNA add-in.

 Alternatively, get the full package [Excel-DNA Download](https://github.com/Excel-DNA/ExcelDna/releases) from GitHub, and work through the [Getting Started](getting-started.md) guide.
 The download includes a step-by-step guide to making your first C# add-in.

+There is also a [small guide](guide-for-building.md) on how to build Excel-DNA from source.

 ## How To's